mdjahan/FoRDM/README.md

 ---

 ## Citation
-Djahangard, M. and Yousefpour, R. (2025).
-FoRDM: Forest Many-Objective Robust Decision Making Toolkit.
-R package version 1.0.2. doi:10.5281/zenodo.17738073
+Djahangard, M., & Yousefpour, R. (2026).
+FoRDM: A toolkit for robust many-objective optimization to support forest decision-making under climate change.
+Ecological Informatics, 97, 103903. https://doi.org/10.1016/j.ecoinf.2026.103903

 ## Funding
 This work was funded by the HORIZON EUROPE's project "eco2adapt" (Ecosystem-based Adaptation and Changemaking to Shape, Protect, and Sustain the Resilience of Tomorrow's Forests, Grant no: 101059498).